Brendan-Rogers/rogersB_shewagaD_aidenR_christineL_hackathon/README.md

 ### Setup

-Before proper testing can be done, it's important to install the dependancies.
+In order to test, you must install the dependancies.

 1. Access root directory with npm-enabled command line of your choosing.

 2. Install all dependancies using `npm install`

+### Dependancies

+1. Gulp

+2. Gulp-Sass

+3. Gulp-Concat